₿itcoin is volatile, so they say.

 But, is it?

-Despite being an online crypto casino full of shitcoins, Coinbase gives a pretty solid definition:
+Despite being an online crypto casino full of sh*tcoins, Coinbase gives a pretty solid definition:

-There are three main points to take away from this definition, risk, time, and price.
+There are three main points to take away from this definition

-With this in mind, let’s dive in to answer the question, is Bitcoin really too volatile?
+With this in mind, let’s dive in and answer: is Bitcoin really too volatile?

 People tend to associate volatility with risk.
 Generally speaking, the higher the volatility, the riskier the investment.

-Deciding whether or not to buy Bitcoin isn’t any different.
-First, you must address and understand the real risks of converting your dollars into Bitcoin.
-Thankfully, it has been acknowledged time and time again that the risk of not buying Bitcoin is higher than simply saving in Bitcoin.
-Especially with the depreciation of fiat currencies around the world.
+Yet it has been acknowledged time and time again that the risk of loss associated with not buying Bitcoin is higher than simply saving in Bitcoin.
+This risk increases as the inflation rate of fiat currencies accelerates around the world.

 If you understand the fundamentals of Bitcoin and the problems that it solves, then any volatility correlated to risk becomes largely irrelevant.